Actor Award for Outstanding Performance by a Male Actor in a Supporting Role

-The Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role in a Motion Picture is an award presented annually by the Screen Actors Guild.
+The Actor Award for Outstanding Performance by a Male Actor in a Supporting Role in a Motion Picture (formerly Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role) is an award presented annually by the Screen Actors Guild.
 It has been presented since the 1st Screen Actors Guild Awards in 1995 to a male actor who has delivered an outstanding performance in a supporting role in a film released that year.

 The award has been presented 30 times, and 29 actors have won the award.
 Martin Landau was the award's first winner for Ed Wood (1994).
-The most recent winner is Kieran Culkin who won for his performance in A Real Pain (2024).
+The most recent winner is Sean Penn who won for his performance in One Battle After Another (2025).
 Mahershala Ali is the only actor to have won the award twice.
 The record for the most nominations is shared by Chris Cooper, Willem Dafoe, and Jared Leto with three nominations each.

 Winners and nominees

 Martin Landau was the award's first winner, for Ed Wood (1994).

 Ed Harris won for Apollo 13 (1995).

 Cuba Gooding Jr. won for Jerry Maguire (1996).

 Robin Williams won for Good Will Hunting (1997).

 Robert Duvall won for A Civil Action (1998).

 Michael Caine won for The Cider House Rules (1999).

 Albert Finney won for Erin Brockovich (2000).

 Ian McKellen won for The Lord of the Rings: The Fellowship of the Ring (2001).

 Christopher Walken won for Catch Me If You Can (2002).

 Tim Robbins won for Mystic River (2003).